-- Enterprise Story- pitched sometime in the semester to the City Paper EIC based on assigned beat.
-Editors will then work with each student to create the appropriate story (likely multimedia in nature) based on the content. - You will be graded both on your pitch as well as the final piece that you produce \ If not choosing the City Paper option, you will need to get outlet and editor to pitch to and potentially published with, approved by the Faculty Director - 2 Spot News Stories- Throughout the semester students will maintain an active presence on Slack.
-They will pick up or pitch two stories for the City Paper staff and complete the work by the due date. - \ If not choosing the City Paper option, you will need to produce stories in your chosen beat for your adviser or another potential publication. - Video/Photo Story- This may tie into the Enterprise story or one of the other two spot news stories.
-Students must produce a video story where framing, lighting, sound and narrative will be evaluated. - Ethics Presentation- On the final day of class, students will outline key ethical issues they confronted throughout the process.
+- Enterprise Story- pitched during the beginning of the semester to either the City Paper EIC or an approved publication editor.
+It will be done via email. - Editors will then work with each student to create the appropriate story (likely multimedia in nature) based on the content.
+If the story is not chosen for publication, the faculty director will give platform specifics for each story as well as a timeline of due dates. - You will be graded both on your pitch as well as the final piece that you produce \ If not choosing the City Paper option, you will need to find an outlet and editor to pitch to and potentially published with, approved by the Faculty Director - The Enterprise story is the bulk of your grade, 60% and most of the term will be devoted to this longer in-depth piece - Daily Spot News Story- Students will produce a 300-400-word written spot news story that will be completed within one day.
+The student will attend a Congressional session, a court hearing, a local governmental meeting or an advocacy meeting/protest and turn over the story within 24 hours. - Video/Photo Story One Week Turnaround- Students must produce a video (1:30-2:00min) or photo story (10-12) where framing, lighting, sound (if applicable) and narrative will be evaluated.
+It will be assigned by the FD and due within one week of the assignment. - Ethics Presentation- On the final day of class, students will outline key ethical issues they confronted throughout the process.
 The purpose of this presentation is to give you the opportunity to reflect on how ethics have informed and are continuing to inform your development as a professional journalist.